Allegheny-Computer-Science-203-S2020/cs203-S2020-assessment/assessment.md

   * :smiley: = Checks up to 75% code coverage with `pytest`
   * :sunglasses: = Checks 100% code coverage with `pytest`
 * Reporting code coverage through an online provider
-  * :disappointed: = Does not report or check coverage.
+  * :disappointed: = Does not report or check coverage
-  * :neutral_face: = Checks and reports some code coverage using an online provider.
+  * :neutral_face: = Checks and reports some code coverage using an online provider
-  * :sunglasses: = Checks and reports code coverage through an online provider. and documentation provided.
+  * :sunglasses: = Checks and reports code coverage through an online provider and documentation provided
 * Using docstrings to document a Python program
-  * :disappointed: = Does not use docstrings.
+  * :disappointed: = Does not use docstrings
-  * :confused: = Incorrect use of docstrings which are unidentifiable to the compiler.
+  * :confused: = Incorrect use of docstrings which are unidentifiable to the compiler
   * :neutral_face: = Adds docstrings, but they do not fully describe the functions/methods effect as a command
-  * :smiley: = Successfully adds docstrings with useful description, but they lack some proper syntax.
+  * :smiley: = Successfully adds docstrings with useful description, but they lack some proper syntax
-  * :sunglasses: = Successfully adds docstring with useful description and proper syntax.
+  * :sunglasses: = Successfully adds docstring with useful description and proper syntax
 * Adopting and applying appropriate naming conventions
-  * :disappointed: = Use unconventional naming styles foreign to python's syntax.
+  * :disappointed: = Use unconventional naming styles foreign to python's syntax
-  * :confused: = Use appropriate naming styles that are not entirely conventional.
+  * :confused: = Use appropriate naming styles that are not entirely conventional
-  * :neutral_face: = Use inappropriate naming styles that are not prescriptive or descriptive.
+  * :neutral_face: = Use inappropriate naming styles that are not prescriptive or descriptive
-  * :smiley: = Use appropriate naming styles, but is missing syntax used with variables, function, and methods.
+  * :smiley: = Use appropriate naming styles, but is missing syntax used with variables, function, and methods
-  * :sunglasses: = Use appropriate naming styles with correct syntax used with variables, functions, and methods.
+  * :sunglasses: = Use appropriate naming styles with correct syntax used with variables, functions, and methods
 * Using exception handling to create a robust Python program
-  * :disappointed: = Code crashes because of no exception handling.
+  * :disappointed: = Code crashes because of no exception handling
-  * :confused: = Code crashes because of incorrect exception handling.
+  * :confused: = Code crashes because of incorrect exception handling
-  * :neutral_face: = Code does not handle few exceptions.
+  * :neutral_face: = Code does not handle few exceptions
-  * :smiley: = Code handles most of exceptions.
+  * :smiley: = Code handles most of exceptions
-  * :sunglasses: = Code handles all exceptions and documents causes.
+  * :sunglasses: = Code handles all exceptions and documents causes
 * Refactoring a Python program to improve its characteristics
-  * :disappointed: = No refactoring done.
+  * :disappointed: = No refactoring done
-  * :confused: = Little code refactored and no documentation.
+  * :confused: = Little code refactored and no documentation
-  * :neutral_face: = Some code is refactored and changes documented.
+  * :neutral_face: = Some code is refactored and changes documented
-  * :smiley: = Refactored code contains easy to understand functions and documentation.
+  * :smiley: = Refactored code contains easy to understand functions and documentation
-  * :sunglasses: = Refactored code is clean, efficient, well documented, and maintainable.
+  * :sunglasses: = Refactored code is clean, efficient, well documented, and maintainable
 * Debugging Python programs using logging and other methods
-  * :disappointed: = No fault-localization and no debugging.
+  * :disappointed: = No fault-localization and no debugging
-  * :confused: = Identifies some of the bugs.
+  * :confused: = Identifies some of the bugs
-  * :neutral_face: = Identifies and fixes some of the bugs using logging and other methods.
+  * :neutral_face: = Identifies and fixes some of the bugs using logging and other methods
-  * :smiley: = Identifies and fixes most of the bugs using logging and other methods.
+  * :smiley: = Identifies and fixes most of the bugs using logging and other methods
-  * :sunglasses: = Identifies and fixes most of the bugs using logging and other. methods and documents the steps to fix the bug.
+  * :sunglasses: = Identifies and fixes most of the bugs using logging and other methods and documents the steps to fix the bug
 * Adopting and using appropriate Python language constructs
-  * :disappointed: = Does not use Python language constructs.
+  * :disappointed: = Does not use Python language constructs
-  * :confused: = Implements Python language constructs incorrectly.
+  * :confused: = Implements Python language constructs incorrectly
-  * :neutral_face: = Implements Python language constructs correctly.
+  * :neutral_face: = Implements Python language constructs correctly
-  * :smiley: = Implements Python language constructs correctly and efficiently.
+  * :smiley: = Implements Python language constructs correctly and efficiently
-  * :sunglasses: = Implements Python language constructs correctly and efficiently and documents the reason.
+  * :sunglasses: = Implements Python language constructs correctly and efficiently and documents the reason
 * Adopting and using appropriate Python packages
-  * :disappointed: = Does not adopt/use Python packages.
+  * :disappointed: = Does not adopt/use Python packages
-  * :confused: = Adopts/uses Python packages incorrectly.
+  * :confused: = Adopts/uses Python packages incorrectly
-  * :neutral_face: = Adopts/uses Python packages correctly.
+  * :neutral_face: = Adopts/uses Python packages correctly
-  * :smiley: = Adopts/uses Python packages correctly and efficiently.
+  * :smiley: = Adopts/uses Python packages correctly and efficiently
   * :sunglasses: = Adopts/uses Python packages correctly and efficiently
-  and documents the reason.
+  and documents the reason
 * Adhering to industry best practices for programming in Python
-  * :disappointed: = Does not follow any of the industry best practices for programming in Python.
+  * :disappointed: = Does not follow any of the industry best practices for programming in Python
   * :neutral_face: = Correctly implements some of the industry
-  best practices for programming in Python.
+  best practices for programming in Python
-  * :sunglasses: = Correctly and efficiently implements some of the industry best practices for programming in Python.
+  * :sunglasses: = Correctly and efficiently implements some of the industry best practices for programming in Python

 ### Project Management with GitHub